-Prerequisite: Audition or approval of instructor

-Co-requisite: MUS 73A-D and MUS 74A-D CSU, UC, Associate Degree Applicable
+Prerequisite: Audition is required to determine if student is eligible for enrollment Corequisite: MUS 73A-D and MUS 74A-D CSU, UC, Associate Degree Applicable

 MUS 73A-D CELEBRATION - CHOREOGRAPHY

 This course comprises the study and performance of various dancing techniques and choreography related to public performance.
 Public performance is required.